The State of AI Search — March 2026 →

 Examples of Data Privacy in AI

-• A law firm deploys a self-hosted LLM for document review, keeping sensitive client information entirely on-premises while gaining AI efficiency benefits
+• A law firm deploying self-hosted Llama models for document review, keeping sensitive client information entirely on-premises

-• A financial services company uses differential privacy techniques when fine-tuning models on customer interaction data, gaining AI benefits while provably limiting individual privacy exposure
+• A financial services company using differential privacy when fine-tuning models on customer data, maintaining utility while limiting individual exposure

 Share this article